umputun/remark42/site/src/pages/index.md

 * Self-contained executable can be deployed directly to Linux, Windows and macOS
 * Clean, lightweight and customizable UI with white and dark themes
 * Multi-site mode from a single instance
-* Integration with automatic SSL (direct and via nginx-le)
+* Integration with automatic SSL (direct or via reproxy)
 * Privacy focused

 <div class="text-right italic">— The Remark42 Team</div>